 Reduced Or Less Fat

-Means less than 10 grams of fat 4 grams saturated fat and 95 mg of
+The lean label implies the product has less than 10 grams of fat, 4 grams saturated fat, and 95 mg of cholesterol.

 Reduced Or Less Cholesterol

-25 percent less and 2g or less of saturated fat per serving.
+Is used on products that have at least 25% less and 2 grams or less of saturated fat per serving.

 Very Low Sodium

-Is an item with 35mg or less per
+Has only 35mg or less sodium per serving.

 Reduced Or Less Sodium

-fat or the level of total fat must be shown next to the high fiber claim.
+High fiber product contains 5 grams of fiber or more per serving.
+The product must also meet criteria for low fat to use this claim, or the level of total fat must be shown alongside the high fiber claim.

 More Added Fiber